john-breton/Trustworthy-Product-Reviews/README.md

  - [X] Manage persistence of user accounts
  - [X] Allow for registered users to login to their accounts
  - [X] Allow for users that are logged in to review products
+ - [X] Allow for users that are logged in to follow other users
  - [X] Allow for users to quickly see which products they have previously reviewed
  - [X] Allow for users to view all reviews for a product via a product page
+ - [X] Allow for users to view all the users they followed

 ## Current ER Diagram